drivendataorg/scipy_proceedings/papers/drivendata/main.md

 Precision and recall values for a selection of label classes.
 The top half are the top 10 label classes ranked by F1 score, while the bottom half are the bottom 10 label classes ranked by F1 score.
 The parenthetical annotation gives the number of observations of that class.
 :::

-For an indirect comparison[^footnote-image-benchmarking], SpeciesNet, the model used by Wildlife Insights, report a 81.9% accuracy, 80.7 species-weighted-average F1 score, and 54.2 macro-averaged F1 score[@doi:10.1049/cvi2.12318].
-This shows that Zamba's pretrained model is in a rough comparable range of performance as other published results.
+For an indirect comparison[^footnote-image-benchmarking], SpeciesNet, the model used by Wildlife Insights, report a 81.9% accuracy, 80.7 species-weighted-average F1 score, and 54.2 macro-averaged F1 score on a test dataset of 42,791 images with 101 lable classes[@doi:10.1049/cvi2.12318].
+This comparison shows that Zamba's pretrained model is in an approximate comparable range of performance as the published results of similar tools.

-[^footnote-image-benchmarking]: As discussed for video species classification, it is difficult to report direct comparisons to other tools or study results due to the lack of standard benchmarking procedures and datasets.
-Model performance on the same dataset can depend on particular implementation details of a given model, like the specific supported class labels.
-We encourage users to evaluate models on their own data.
-Additionally, Zamba supports fine-tuning custom models which can often be the best choice for achieving strong performance.
+[^footnote-image-benchmarking]: As discussed for video species classification, it is difficult to report meaningful direct comparisons to other tools or study results.
+There are not well-established standard benchmarking procedures and datasets, and the high degree of variance in attributes across camera trap deployments means that performance is highly sensitive to similarity to the training data, and that metrics reported on one dataset do not necessarily translate well to others.

 ## Depth estimation for videos